-Expectations concerning 4SC AG's continued performance in the next two years are similar to those described already in detail in the report on the course of business and outlook in section 1 (starting on page 8) and anticipated developments for 4SC in section 5 (page 17).
+concerning 4SC AG's continued Expectations performance in the next two years are similar to those described already in detail in the report on the course of business and outlook in section 1 (starting on page 8) and expected development for 4SC in section 5 (page 19).
 4SC AG aims to generate cash inflows and increasing revenue by forging alliances in the form of cooperation and licensing agreements for drug candidates.
-The planned increase, especially in research and development expenses, is predominantly due to the costs of performing the RESMAIN and SENSITIZE studies, and higher staff costs, particularly as a result of the strengthening of the clinical operations and CMC teams.
+The planned increase, especially in research and development expenses, is predominantly due to the costs of performing the RESMAIN and SENSITIZE as well as the MERKLIN studies, and higher staff costs, particularly as a result of the strengthening of the clinical operations team.

-4SC AG had funds of €25,036 thousand at the end of the 2018 financial year.
-Based on the statements in 4SC's report on anticipated developments in section 5 (page 17), the financing of 4SC AG is ensured for the next twelve months.
+4SC AG had funds of €45,733 thousand at the end of the 2019 financial year.
+Based on the statements in 4SC's report on expected development in section 5 (page 19), the financing of 4SC AG is ensured into the second half of 2021.
 The Management Board of 4SC AG is careful to point out the risks associated with such a forecast and highlights that it may be necessary to raise further equity and/or borrowings to ensure the Company's continued existence in the longer term.